marijanbeg/repmag/README.md

 ## How to cite

-If you use this package in your research, please cite it as:
+Please cite it as:

-1. M. Beg, R. A. Pepper, and H. Fangohr.
-User interfaces for computational science: A domain specific language for OOMMF embedded in Python.
-[AIP Advances, 7, 56025](http://aip.scitation.org/doi/10.1063/1.4977225) (2017).

-2. DOI will be available soon
+1. Add your paper here

 ## Acknowledgements

 Developed as a part of [OpenDreamKit](http://opendreamkit.org/) – Horizon 2020 European Research Infrastructure project (676541).
+Add another grants here if necessary.